Overview of OLTP

-When two users trying to access the same data in a particular database system, none of them will able to change the data until and unless one user has finished processing.
-In general, one user will process and one will wait while making any amendments.
+When two users trying to access the same data in a particular database system, none of them will be able to change the data until and unless one user has finished processing.
+In general, one user will process, and one will wait while making any amendments.
 This is coined as Concurrency controls.

-Atomicity controls guarantee that in a transaction all steps are completed successfully as a group.
-That is, if any steps between the transaction fail, all other steps must fail also
+Atomicity controls guarantee that in a transaction, all steps are completed successfully as a group.
+That is, if any steps between the transaction fail, all other steps must fail also.

-- As it only performs the task related to insertion/deletion, it maintains the consistency and concurrency of the data in the databases which always ensures the availability of the databases
+- As it only performs the task related to insertion/deletion, it maintains the consistency and concurrency of the data in the databases, which always ensures the availability of the databases.

 What can you do with OLTP?